gobeyondidentity/developer-docs/docs/getting-started.md

 ---

 ## Get your Tenant ID
+Log into the [Admin Console](https://console-us.beyondidentity.com) using the Passkey obtained from the step above.

 To get your Tenant ID and Realm ID:

 1. On your left navigation bar click **Home**.